 Studies the behavior of consumers, firms, and industries, and the conditions of equilibrium in output/input markets and in the economy as a whole.
-Prerequisite: ECON 101 and MATH 101.
+Prerequisite: ECON 101 and (MATH 101 or MATH 102).

 ECON 202 Macroeconomic Theory (4)

 The theory of economic growth, employment, and the price level.
-Prerequisite: ECON 102 and MATH 101.
+Prerequisite: ECON 102 and (MATH 101 or MATH 102).

 ECON 301 Money and Banking (4)